SamCH93/ECoCI/README.md

 This repository contains code and data related to the preprint

 Pawel, S., Ly, A., and Wagenmakers, E.-J. (2022).
-Evidential calibration of confidence intervals.
+Evidential Calibration of Confidence Intervals.
 [10.48550/arXiv.XXXX.XXXXX](https://doi.org/10.48550/arXiv.XXXX.XXXXX)

 ## Reproducing the results